ProfessorJohnO/CIS18B-S2026-Week2/README.md

 #### Demonstration / Test Harness

+The demonstration harness can be found in the `src/main/java/edu/norcocollege/cis18b/week2/alerts` directory.

-Create a main method that:
+Update the main method that:

 * Creates multiple alerts
 * Adds them to the manager